Aspect ratio

 Option #2: When in Doubt, Use one of many Standard Rectangles #

-What if your data doesn’t have one clear trend you want to emphasize?
-For instance, in science, many spectra don’t have specific trends, but multiple features that are easy to see across many aspect ratios.
-In such cases, the best choice is to use a “standard” non-square ratio that people are comfortable with.
+What if your data lacks a single, dominant trend to emphasize?
+For example, in analytical sciences, spectroscopic data often contains multiple important features that remain visible across various aspect ratios.
+In such cases, the best practice is to employ a “standard” non-square rectangular ratio that feels intuitive and comfortable to the viewer.

 • The Golden Ratio (~1.61:1): Used in art and architecture for millennia.
 A classic, proven choice.